 If you have an admin you set up prior to 2018, you may be overpaying for your monthly DigitalOcean hosting if you installed Geth as your Ethereum wallet.

 We've introduced two wallet options that allow for much reduced server costs, as low as $20 monthly.

 Geth had required an ever increasing amount of space for the Ethereum blockchain, causing operators to periodically resize their attached volumes, raising its cost.

 Offering ETH via Infura requires no attached block volume.

 BitGo instead of node wallets (BTC, ZEC, BCH, LTC, DASH)

-Node wallets, while reliable and requiring no third party, increase server requirements and require an attached block volume.
+Node wallets, while reliable and requiring no third party, increase server requirements.

-Using BitGo instead, a security-conscious third-party wallet service, you do not need to pay for a block volume (~$7/mo) and may use a $20/mo. server instead of a $40/mo. one.
+Using BitGo instead, a security-conscious third-party wallet service, you may use a $20/mo. droplet instead of a $40/mo. one.

 Given the above, you may offer all available coins with the two configurations: